 This step is simple.
-Create a new DG Connection Resource as described in "To create a Data General Connection Resource:" on page -20 of this Guide.
+Create a new DG Connection Resource as described in "To create a Data General Connection Resource:" on page 16.
 Even though you will be using User IDs and Passwords defined in the Logon Connection later, you should still define one in the Connection as well.
 This will be needed when you define the Logon Component in the next step.
 Alternatively, you can simply use an existing Connection Resource.